jamf/regatta/README.md

       --api.key-filename string                        Path to the API server private key file. (default "hack/server.key") --api.reflection-api                             Whether reflection API is provided.
 Should not be turned on in production.
       --dev-mode                                       Dev mode enabled (verbose logging, human-friendly log format).
-      --experimental.disable-tables-write-protection   Disables the write protection for managed tables for the new state machines.
-For testing purposes only.
       --experimental.tables-api-address string         Address the API server should listen on.
 Serves content of the tables state machines. (default "localhost:9443")
       --experimental.tables-consume-kafka              Enables kafka consuming to per table state machines.
       --experimental.tables-names strings              Create Regatta tables with given names